andre-ye/tserk/index.md

 layout: default
 ---

-**When we do not know where to go**, we follow the signs.
-Sometimes, this is simple, because there is one direction we can go.
-It does not matter if we do not know where we will go.
+**When I do not know where to go**, I follow the sign.
+This is simple, because there is one direction I can go: the direction the sign points in.
+It does not matter if I do not know where I will go.
 Thank you, sign, for guiding me when I do not know how to guide myself.
+But this is a naive state of the world.
+Perhaps it is even one which never existed at all, except in the nostalgic past of present minds.

 <br>
 <center>